diogro/expressionVariance-manuscript/main.md

 Any one of these changes in expression variance pattern could have physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].
 These differences in robustness are linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul].
-Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation, and that these are the result of different patterns of selection.
+Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation, and that this variability in strategies is the result of differing patterns of selection.

 ## Draft